Does Medicare cover hospice care?

 How do I qualify for hospice benefits?

 To qualify for hospice benefits, a patient must have Medicare Part A (either via Original Medicare or Medicare Advantage; details about this are below), and a doctor must certify that the patient is terminally ill and has six months or less to live.
-Medicare-approved programs usually provide care in your home or other facility where you live, such as a nursing home or, in some cases, hospitals.
+Medicare-approved hospice programs usually provide care in your home or other facility where you live, such as a nursing home.
+In rare cases, Medicare-covered hospice care can be provided in an inpatient hospital setting.

 To qualify for Medicare hospice care, does it matter where I receive the care?